I get a lot of questions--here are some of the most common ones.

 Can I pay your fees with goods and/or services (bartering)?

-Unfortunately, due to the legal ramifications of bartering, and my strong desire to not make the IRS mad, I am unable to accept goods or services as payment.
-I do accept all major credit cards and offer staggered payment plans, however.
+Unfortunately, due to the legal ramifications of bartering, and my strong desire to not make the IRS mad, we are unable to accept goods or services as payment.
+We do accept all major credit cards and offer staggered payment plans, however.

 Services & Capabilities